maihde/hass-rpi-gpiozero/README.md

 ha_iot_class: "Local Push"
 ---

+IMPORTANT: THIS COMPONENT IS NO LONGER NECESSARY.
+THE BUILT-IN [remote_rpi_gpio](https://www.home-assistant.io/components/remote_rpi_gpio/) COMPONENT provides the same functionality.

 The `rpi_gpiozero` binary sensor platform allows you to read sensor values of the GPIOs of both local and remote GPIOs of your [Raspberry Pis](https://www.raspberrypi.org/).